alexc-dft/aim_pot_parser/README.md

 The output pot_file is written to the current working directory

 [options]
+-h, --help: display help dialogue
--v, --verbose: Enables verbose output.
+-v, --verbose: Enables verbose output

 [grid_vectors_input_file]
 Specifies the vectors & their repeats defining the grid.